leekexi/J7Cache/README.md

 }
 ```

-##Console instruction
+## Execute commands in the console
-Exit
+### Exit J7CacheServer
 ```
 Window: X:> bye!
 Linux:> bye!
 ```
-Execute SQL statements, SQL statements according to the second step of writing standards
+### Execute SQL statements, SQL statements according to the second step of writing standards
+For example
 ```
 Window: X:> SELECT A,B,C FROM Test
-Linux: > SELECT A,B,C FROM Test
+Linux: /> SELECT A,B,C FROM Test
 ```